USDA-ARS-GBRU/itsxpress-tutorial/ITSxpress-tutorial.md

 ### Importing data

-Edit the absolute paths in your Once your manifest file to match your file location then import the data into the `sequences.qza` file like this:
+Edit the absolute paths in your manifest file to match your file location, then import the data into QIIME.

 ```
 qiime tools import \